coffeexcode/capstone/TESTING.md

 4. Click on the `Manage Registrations` navigation button on the left.
 5. Select several rows of the data table, two buttons should appear at the top of the table.
 Click on the 'Export' button (hover for tooltip), and ensure a csv file is generated.

 This part of the project is still in a somewhat mockup stage, with no connection to our database or api.
 We are primarily looking for feedback on design and visuals here.
 That said, outside of the above steps, feel free to navigate around what exists of the website and record thoughts or feedback.
-When you are done you can email `johnse20@mcmaster.ca` or message `Ethan Johnston` on Teams with any feedback you might have or just to indicate you've finished trying it out.
+When you are done you can email `johnse20@mcmaster.ca` or message `Ethan Johnston` on Teams with any feedback you might have.

 ## Website